aregtech/areg-sdk/README.md

 2.  **mixed.cpp** contains model to register service `"RemoteRegistry"` that implements interface `NERemoteRegistry::ServiceName` and consumes (requires) service `"SystemShutdown"`.
 3. `int main()` is identical in both files.
 It initializes resources, loads model and waits for the completion.

-The developers should create `SystemShutdownService` and `RemoteRegistryService` objects that implement the business logic of _request_ methods of provided and and _response_ methods of used service interfaces.
+The developers should create `SystemShutdownService` and `RemoteRegistryService` objects that implement the business logic of _request_ methods of provided and _response_ methods of used service interfaces.
 When these processes start, the services are automatically discovered via `mcrouter`.
 With this technique, the projects easily develop multiprocessing applications where provided services can be distributed and accessed remotely within the network formed by `mcrouter`.

-An example of developing a service provider and consumer in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) described in the development guide.
+An example of developing a service provider and consumer in one and multiple processes is in [**Hello Service!**](./docs/HelloService.md) guide.
 As well there are multiple [examples](./examples) of multiprocessing and multithreading applications.
 </details>

 ### Driverless devices